-The most basic way to understand palm reading is through four main lines that every hand has.
-While a number of lines likely traverse your palms, it’s the following four that pro readers pay attention to the most:
+The most basic way to understand how to palm read is through four main lines that every hand has.
+While a number of lines likely traverse your palms, it’s the following that pro readers pay attention to the most:

 - Heart line: Located at the top of the hand; indicates your emotional state

-- Head line: Located below heart line, at the center of your hand; indicates mentality
+- Head line: Located below the heart line, at the center of your hand; indicates mentality

-- Life line: Located under heart line, goes around your thumb indicates vitality
+- Life line: Located under the heart line, goes around your thumb; indicates vitality

-“The overall shape of a line whether it’s curved or straight, says how flexible that part of you is,” says Saucedo, who also authored Handful of Stars: A Palmistry Guidebook and Hand-Printing Kit.
-For example, if you have a very curved heart line that looks like a half circle, Saucedo says that would indicate a very nurturing, open, and emotional nature.
+“The overall shape of a line, whether it’s curved or straight, says how flexible that part of you is,” says Saucedo, who authored Handful of Stars.
+For example, if you have a very curved heart line (also known as the love line) that looks like a half-circle, Saucedo says that would indicate a very nurturing, open, and emotional nature.
 If your heart line is straight, then you might be a bit more guarded or self-preserved about your emotions.

 There are also key differences to note between straight and curved head lines.
 A very curved head line indicates creativity, while a straight head line points to someone who is very rational and likes logistics—“black and white, yes or no,” says Saucedo.

-But one common misconception Saucedo is quick to point out is that despite popular belief, the life line has nothing to do with your lifespan.
-Rather, it has more to do with how good you feel about your life.
+But one common misconception Saucedo is quick to point out is that despite popular belief, a life line palm reading has nothing to do with your lifespan.
+Rather, the life line has more to do with how good you feel about your life.
 “If it fades out, it’s just a piece of your life where you might feel like the rug was pulled out from under you,” she says.
 “But it doesn’t mean you're sick or anything like that.”

-Yes, depth and length of lines matter, too
+Does the depth and length of lines matter, too?

+Now that you’ve gotten a look into hand line meanings, you might be wondering if the depth and length of those lines matter, too.
 Saucedo says the deeper and darker the lines on your palm, the more stable that part of you is.
-For example, a person with a deep heart line indicates resilience or strength in emotions; if it’s lighter, then that person might be more sensitive or vulnerable.
+For example, a person with a deep heart line or love line indicates resilience or strength in emotions; if it’s lighter, then that person might be more sensitive or vulnerable.

 The length of the lines on your palm tell a story, too.
-Saucedo says, for example, a person with a short head line doesn’t say anything about their intelligence, but, instead, that they might have trouble focusing.
+For example, Saucedo says a person with a short head line doesn’t say anything about their intelligence.
+Instead, they might have trouble focusing.

 Palm reading intersects with astrology regarding the shape of your hand, says Saucedo.
-Hand shapes fall into one of the four elements—earth, water, fire and air—that help to inform zodiac signs. “[This] has to do with whether our palm is square or rectangular versus having short or long fingers,” Saucedo says.
+Hand shapes fall into one of the four elements—earth, water, fire, and air—that help to inform zodiac signs. “[This] has to do with whether our palm is square or rectangular versus having short or long fingers,” she says.